Richard Hourican |

 | Written consent | The adjoining owner agrees to the notice in writing and does not require surveyor appointments. | Where the neighbour is comfortable with the proposed works after valid notice is served. | Schedule of Condition Surveys |

-When do you need a Party Wall Agreement?
+When do you need neighbour consent or a Party Wall Award?

-You may need a Party Wall Agreement, written consent or a Party Wall Award surveyor in London if your planned works fall within the Party Wall etc. Act 1996.
+You may need written consent or a Party Wall Award if your planned works fall within the Party Wall etc. Act 1996.
 Common London examples include loft conversions, rear extensions, basement excavations, chimney breast removals and structural alterations to shared walls.

-- Works to a shared party wall or party structure – for example, inserting steel beams for a loft conversion, cutting into a party wall, removing a chimney breast, raising a party wall, or adding structural support.
-Usually handled by a Section 2 Party Structure Notice.
+- Works to a shared party wall or party structure – for example, inserting steel beams for a loft conversion, cutting into a party wall, removing a chimney breast, raising a party wall or adding structural support.
 See our Party Wall Structure Survey service.

 - Building on or close to the boundary line – such as a new extension wall, garden wall or wall built at the line of junction between properties.
-Usually handled by a Section 1 Notice.
 See our Party Wall Boundary Survey service.

 - Excavations near a neighbour’s structure – including foundations for rear extensions, side returns, basements and deeper excavations within the relevant 3 metre or 6 metre distances.
-Usually handled by a Section 6 Notice.
 See our Party Wall Excavation Survey service.

-- Basement works – basement excavations often involve deeper inspections, temporary works, waterproofing interfaces and more detailed Schedule of Condition records.
+- Basement works – basement excavations often involve deeper inspections, temporary works, waterproofing interfaces and more detailed Schedules of Condition.
 See our Party Wall Survey for Basement Works.

 Example: for a terraced-house loft conversion in London, steel beams often need to bear into the party wall.
-A valid Party Wall Notice should be served before the work begins.
-If the adjoining owner dissents or does not respond, a Party Wall Award before works begin will normally be required before the notifiable works proceed.
+A valid notice should be served before the work begins.
+If the adjoining owner dissents or does not respond, surveyor appointments and a formal Award will normally be required before notifiable works proceed.

-How the process works: from Notice to Agreement or Award
+How the process works: from Notice to consent or Award

 A Party Wall Agreement is not usually the first step.
 The process normally starts with serving the correct notice on every relevant adjoining owner.